Terstegge/tinyUSBpp/README.md

 # tinyUSB++
-Smal and easy to use USB library written in C++
+Small and easy to use USB library written in C++